 Remediation

-Update Appsmith is a platform to build admin Multiple Products to the latest version.
+Update TIMLEGGE XML::Sig to the latest version.
+Check the vendor security advisory for specific patch details.
 Monitor for exploitation attempts and review access logs.

 Description Summary: